mapping-commons/sssom/CONTRIBUTING.md

 :+1: First of all: Thank you for taking the time to contribute!

 The following is a set of guidelines for contributing to SSSOM.
-They are derived from the excellent contribution guidelines for the [SSSOM Editor](https://github.com/mapping-commons/sssom/edit/master/CONTRIBUTING.md) and are mostly guidelines, not rules.
+They are derived from the excellent contribution guidelines for the [ATOM Editor](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) and are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents